Logo Icon

 Overview of Computerised Accounting System

-• Application in Accounting.
+• Introduction: Application in Accounting

-• Features of Computerised Accounting System.
+• Features of Computerised Accounting System

 • Structure of CAS

-• Software Packages: Generic; Specific;
+• Software Packages: Generic, Specific; Tailored- Accounting Application of Electronic Spreadsheet

-• Accounting Application of Electronic Spreadsheet- Concept of the electronic spreadsheet; Features offered by electronic spreadsheets; Application in generating accounting information – bank reconciliation statement; asset accounting; loan repayment of loan schedule; ratio analysis
+• Application in generating accounting information - bank reconciliation statement, asset accounting, loan repayment of loan schedule, ratio analysis

 • Need and security features of the system.

-Class 12 Accountancy in ICSE
+Class 12 Accountancy ICSE

 Class XII Exam Pattern for ISC Accountancy in CISCE